 Assistant Chief Dobrow established a committee for long-range planning, comprised of external partners, criminal justice training experts, and SPD personnel.
-The 2016 Training Plan is still a work in progress and meetings are ongoing to finalize the plan before the end of 2015.
+The 2016 Training Plan is in effect with additional trainings being added in.
 Status: In Progress.

 Recommendation 7.3: SPD should develop a data collection and evaluation capacity for training conducted throughout the department and should use the data captured to identify and proactively address any training deficiencies.